-In Europe, the king of races was 24 Hours at Le Mans, a day-long endurance race demanding reliability and consistency.
-And by the early 1960s, the king of racers was Enzo Ferrari, whose team had won every Le Mans from 1960 to 1964.
+If road races were king in Europe, the king of road races was 24 Hours of Le Mans, a day-long endurance race demanding reliability and consistency of both car and driver.
+Enzo Ferrari, the company patriarch, was by the early 1960s the undisputed king of Le Mans: his team had won every race from 1960 to 1964.

-But by 1964, Ferrari was facing competition from two sides.
-On one was growing public concern over race safety.
-In 1955, a Le Mans driver had lost control and rocketed into the stands; car parts sliced through the crowd like a massive whirling guillotine, killing 85 spectators and the driver.
-In one Formula One racing season of the late 1950s, fully 1/4 of the drivers died during the season.
-And Ferrari, though a beloved national icon, was developing an unsavory reputation due to an apparent disregard for driver safety.
+By 1964, though, Ferrari was facing competition from two sides.
+On one side was growing public concern over race safety.
+In 1955, a Le Mans driver had lost control and rocketed into the stands, sending car parts slicing through the crowd like a massive whirling guillotine and killing 85 spectators.
+In one Formula One season, fully 1/4 of drivers died during the season.
+And Ferrari, though a national icon, was developing an unsavory reputation thanks to his apparent disregard for driver safety.

-The other force working against Enzo Ferrari was Henry Ford II, who desperately wanted Ford racers to topple Ferrari at Le Mans.
-Ford’s desire was part business—race wins drove European sales—but it was also personal.
-Several years earlier, Ford had been in talks to purchase Ferrari, but at the last minute Enzo Ferrari had scotched the deal.
-He claimed his reticence owed to a last-minute demand by Ford that he turn over the racing arm of the company, but Ford believed that the sham sale had been an orchestrated PR move: Ferrari inciting nationalistic pride by spurning the American usurpers.
+The second force working against Enzo Ferrari was Henry Ford II, who desperately wanted Ford racers to dethrone Ferrari.
+The desire was part business—race wins drove European sales—but mostly personal.
+Several years earlier, Enzo Ferrari had at the last minute scotched a Ford deal to purchase the company.
+Ferrari claimed reticence over a last-minute demand to cede control of the racing arm of the company, but Henry Ford believed the entire sale was an orchestrated PR move, with Ferrari inciting nationalistic pride by spurning the American usurpers.

-Whatever the motivation, it pissed off Henry Ford II, who wrote a blank check to Lee Iacocca to dethrone Ferrari at Le Mans.
-Ferrari had been at the top of the race game for decades, and this quest was seen as preposterous and foolhardy: how could Ford hope to match that experience and expertise?
+Whatever the motivation, Ford II wrote a blank check to Lee Iacocca to take on Ferrari at Le Mans.
+This was seen as a preposterous and foolhardy campaign: Ferrari had spent decades atop the racing game, and Ford could not possibly match that experience and expertise.

 • • •

-Shelby’s initial dalliance with Iacocca and Ford had been modifying street cars.
-The first of these was the Shelby AC Cobra, which employed the then-novel idea of putting a huge engine in a small, lightweight car.
-The Cobra beat the balls off everything in American racing for several years running; it was also a complete holy terror to drive: ludicrously fast and nimble to the point of uncontrollable, it went fast and turned quick if you possessed the rare ability to keep it on the road and upright.
-Shelby would later modify Mustangs in the 1960s and 2000s, and put his stamp on a series of small front-wheel-drive Dodges in the 1980s, including the (in)famous Omni GLH (Goes Like Hell) and Shadow CSX:
+Shelby was known to Iacocca both for his racing prowess and for his modifications of Ford street cars.
+The first of these was the Shelby AC Cobra, which employed the then-novel idea of putting a giant engine in a small car.
+The Cobra beat the balls off everything in American racing for several years running and was a complete holy terror to drive.
+Shelby later modified Mustangs in the 1960s and 2000s and put his stamp on a series of front-wheel-drive dodges in the 1980s, including the infamous Omni GLH—for Goes Like Hell—and Shadow CSX:

-Iacocca recruited Shelby in 1963 to design a car for the 1964 Le Mans, an absurdly abbreviated timeline.
-They produced the GT40, named for its height in inches.
-The car’s 4.2 liter engine was roughly the same as the Ferrari’s, and in practice runs it could post lap times at Le Mans roughly equal to Ferrari.
-But the rapid design and construction—only a year, when three to four times that was standard—yielded a car plagued by mechanical issues.
-In both the 1964 and 1965 races, the Ford entry didn’t even finish, while Ferrari cruised to victory.
-It was the American racing failure most experts expected.
+In 1963, Iacocca recruited Shelby to design a car for the 1964 Le Mans.
+It was an absurdly abbreviated timeline almost doomed to failure; a standard Le Mans car would spend three years or more in design and testing.
+But Shelby produced the GT40, named for its height in inches.
+The car’s 4.2 liter engine was roughly the same as the Ferrari’s, and it often posted lap times close to the Ferrari.
+The rapid design and construction was the flaw, and in the 1964 and 1965 races, the Ford GT40 didn’t finish due to mechanical issues—exactly the American racing failure everyone expected.
+The Ferrari cruised to victory.

-But over those two years, Ford and Shelby were developing and testing—possibly the first computerized race testing ever—what was called the GT40 mkII.
-This menacing beast of a car housed a seven liter engine and topped 220 MPH on the Mulsanne straightaway, outpacing the Ferrari.
-Like the Cobra before it, the massive engine introduced braking and handling issues, meaning that Ferrari would make up time in the corners (Shelby helped alleviate this by developing a new way to swap brakes during a pit stop, a technique so novel he was accused of cheating the first time it was used).
-And so with the mkII Le Mans became a microcosm of larger racing culture: displacement and top-end speed versus sleek lines and slick handling; American brute force versus European elegance.
+But over those two years, Ford and Shelby were developing something new.
+Developed using possibly using the first computerized race testing ever, the 1966 race would feature the GT40 mkII.
+The new-and-enhanced version housed a beastly seven liter engine and topped 200 MPH on the Mulsanne straight, easily outpacing the Ferrari.
+And like the Cobra before it, the massive engine introduced braking and handling issues, meaning that Ferrari could make up time in the corners (Shelby eventually helped alleviate this by developing a new way to swap brakes during a pit stop, a technique so novel he was accused of cheating the first time it was used).
+With the mkII, Le Mans became a microcosm of larger racing culture: displacement and top-end speed versus sleek lines and slick handling; American brute force versus European elegance.